polarbeerd/pizza-menu/README.md

 # Pizza Menu App

-- Conditional rendering with ternary operator or short circuiting since if conditions do not work on JSX.
+- Conditional rendering with ternary operator or short circuiting since if conditions are statements instead of expressions thus do not work on JSX.
 - Component creation and reusing it.
 - Props and one way data flow.
 - Rendering lists with array methods spesifically with "map".